Mccrae15/City-Sample/README.md

 # City Sample on Unreal Engine 5

 **City Sample** is a sample project on **WVS**, created by Epic Games.
-The project reveals how the city scene from The Matrix Awakens and consists of a city with crowds, buildings, and vehicles.
+The project reveals how the city scene from The Matrix Awakens was built and consists of a city with crowds, buildings, and vehicles.
 The project is available for Unreal Engine 5.3, it comes equipped with an automated build flow, and is provided here as an example for the **WVS Community** to learn from.

 > Additional information on **City Sample** can be found on [Epic Games](https://www.unrealengine.com/marketplace/en-US/product/city-sample)